What are the current regulations on farming insects in the UK?

 What materials can I use as a feedstock for rearing insects?

-In the UK and European Union, insects are considered ‘farmed animals’ – which means that the feedstuff used in insect farming has to follow the safety standards applied to other farmed animals, such as chickens or pigs.
+In the UK and European Union (EU), insects are considered ‘farmed animals’ – which means that the feedstuff used in insect farming has to follow the safety standards applied to other farmed animals, such as chickens or pigs.
 Therefore, insects used in food and feed applications cannot currently be fed with catering waste or animal manure.

 The substrate for the feeding of insects intended for processing into PAP may only contain products of non-animal origin (permitted examples include brewers’ grains, dairy by-products or vegetable by-products) or the following products of animal origin of Category 3 material: